Course Content

 Course Portfolio

-• Acquire practical tools and methods to identify, test, and validate sustainable business opportunities.
+- Acquire practical methods and tools to identify, test, and validate sustainable business opportunities.

-• Design and lead a real entrepreneurial project or take over an existing company.
+- Design and launch a new venture or take over an existing company.

-• Gain exposure to both French and international startup ecosystems through semester abroad (Berkeley, USA), learning expeditions, company visits, seminars.
+- Gain first-hand exposure to French and international entrepreneurial ecosystems through international programs, learning expeditions, company visits and seminars.

 Students take part in 2 field missions with real companies and entrepreneurs:

-• Mission Restructuring: Working alongside a judicial administrator, the students develop recovery and restructuring plan for a business in difficulty.
+- Mission Restructuring: Working alongside a judicial administrator, the students develop a recovery or restructuring plan for a business in difficulty.

-Complementary courses, electives and various seminars – including the Ent’raid Welcome Seminar in the Jura mountains and a Sales Seminar in retail stores in Paris – help students build both technical and interpersonal skills.
+Complementary courses, electives and various seminars – including the Darty sales seminar in retail stores in Paris – help students build both technical and interpersonal skills.

 Student teams develop their entrepreneurial project within one of the paths proposed below, depending on their objectives and project focus:

-• HEC Startup Launchpad (including a learning expedition in London, UK): An intensive 11-week accelerator guiding student teams from concept to launch.
-Through a structured weekly curriculum, mentoring, and expert input, participants gain the tools and methods to turn their idea into a viable startup.
+- HEC Startup Launchpad (including a learning expedition in London, UK): An intensive 11-week accelerator guiding student teams from idea to launch.
+Through weekly workshops, mentoring and expert input, participants validate their opportunity, refine their business model and build the foundations of a scalable venture.

 This phase ends with a collective Learning Expedition.